Mariners find way to rally again, beat Astros with Ty France’s first career walkoff hit

 “No, I’d prefer not to spot them two or three early,” he said.

-In front of a “sold-out” crowd of 8,967 socially-distances fans who were intent on booing every Astros player in very situation without mercy or voicing, and facing an Houston lineup noticeably missing several key players, including Alex Bregman and Jose Altuve, the Mariners improved to 9-5 on the season and sit atop the American League West standings.
+In front of a “sold-out” crowd of 8,967 socially distanced fans who were intent on booing every Astros player in every situation without mercy, and facing a Houston lineup missing several key players including Alex Bregman and Jose Altuve, the Mariners improved to 9-5 and sit atop the American League West standings.

-The vitriol toward the Astros turned to a victory celebration as teammates tried to tackle France.
+The vitriol toward the Astros turned into a celebration as teammates tried to tackle France.

-“That was awesome,” he said.
-“Having back and hearing the roar, it was incredible.
+“That was awesome,” France said.
+“Having fans back and hearing the roar, it was incredible.
 It sounds like there’s a full stadium in there.
 The fans are doing a great job bringing the energy.”

+Evan White set up France’s heroics in the eighth inning with the Mariners trailing 5-4.
+Battling a sore quad and a slow start to the season, White tied the game with his first homer of the season.
+Facing lefty Blake Taylor, White sat on a 2-1 curveball and sent a laser of a line drive over the wall in left field that registered a 111 mph exit velocity.

+Simplifying his approach of not trying to hit home runs in batting practice and even in games and thinking only singles, he got perhaps one of the biggest hits of his season.

 Yusei Kikuchi cruised through the first four innings, allowing just one base runner — a leadoff walk to Yuli Gurriel to start the second inning.
 He was quickly erased with a double play.
 The Astros’ plan was to swing early and try to take advantage of Kikuchi’s aggressiveness in trying to get early strikes.
 He threw first-pitch strikes to nine of the first 13 hitters he faced with six of them being swings and misses or balls put in play.

-But his brief no-hitter bid ended after striking out Gurriel in the fifth.
+But his brief no-hit bid ended after striking out Gurriel in the fifth.
 With one out, Carlos Correa singled to left field.
 It would not be the only hit allowed by Kikuchi that inning.

 He walked Kentwood-grad Taylor Jones and gave up an RBI single to Alex De Goti, who looked overwhelmed in striking out on three pitches in his first plate appearance.
 The line drive was fielded by Dylan Moore.
 With no play at home, he fired awkwardly to third base.
 Kyle Seager had no chance of catching it.
 Jones scampered home to make it 2-0.
 A double to the gap from Chas McCormick made it 3-0.